-44 Other Relevant Policies
+Other Relevant Policies

-The Trustees and ASC members of each HUET school's statutory responsibility for safeguarding the welfare of children goes beyond compliance with child protection procedures.
+The ASC's statutory responsibility for safeguarding the welfare of children goes beyond compliance with child protection procedures.
 The safeguarding duty is relevant for the discharge of all functions and activities.
 This policy needs to be considered in conjunction with the following policies:

-- Positive Behaviour Management of each HUET school
+- Positive Behaviour Management

-- Child on child abuse of each HUET school
+- Child on child abuse

-- HUET Staff Code of Conduct
+- Staff Code of Conduct

-- Anti-Bullying (including Cyber Bullying) of each HUET school
+- Anti-Bullying (including Cyber Bullying)

 - (DfE Guidance "Use of Reasonable Force" and "Screening, Searching and Confiscation")

-- Special Educational Needs of each HUET school
+- Special Educational Needs

-- Sexual Violence and Sexual Harassment Policy of each HUET school
+- Sexual Violence and Sexual Harassment Policy

+- Trips and Visits

+- Work Experience and Extended Work Placements

-- HUET Health and Safety
+- Health and Safety

+- Site Security

-- HUET Complaints Procedure
+- Complaints Procedure

-- HUET GDPR
+- GDPR

-- Online Safety of each HUET school
+- Online Safety

-- Extended School Activities of each HUET school
+- Extended School Activities

-- Supporting Pupils/Students with Medical Conditions of each HUET school
+- Supporting Pupils/Students with Medical Conditions

 - Looked After Children

-- HUET Whistleblowing
+- Whistleblowing